piercedwish/piercedwish/README.md

 ## about me !

-if im playing pt im usally with my friends
+if im playing pt im usally with my friends OR off tab to get my attention pls whisper ^^

 im very slow with replying/talking first so pls give me time!